KaelBlais/MachineLearning/Notes.md

 This produced a slightly better dev error of 366,970\$ with an L1 regularization factor of 0.0075 and a L2 regularization factor of 0.01 so this is the combination that was used going forward.

+## Conclusion
+With a dev error of 366,970\$, this model was deemed acceptable.
+The test error is 362,060\$ so this is a reasonable estimate of the typical error that the model might encounter.
+This model is the one that was used to generate the results in Analysis.md.